OllieJones/sqlite-object-cache/readme.txt

 `Unable to execute statement: database is locked in /var/www/wp-content/object-cache.php:1234`

 This can happen if your server places your WordPress files on network-attached storage (that is, on a network drive).
 To solve this, store your cached data on a locally attached drive.
 See the question about storing your data in a more secure place.
 It also can happen in a very busy site.

+Timeout errors can also happen if your Cached Data Size, or your site, is very large.
+Try reducing your Cached Data Size.
+If that doesn't help eliminate timeout errors, try setting the  `WP_SQLITE_OBJECT_CACHE_TIMEOUT` parameter in your `wp-config.php` file to something larger than the default 5000 milliseconds.

 = Why do I get errors when I use WP-CLI to administer my site? =